android/user-interface-samples/WindowInsetsAnimation/README.md

 In terms of implementation, this is done using a [`WindowInsetsAnimationCompat.Callback`](https://developer.android.com/reference/androidx/core/view/WindowInsetsAnimationCompat.Callback), which allows views to be notified when an insets animation is taking place.
 In this sample, we have provided an implementation called [`TranslateDeferringInsetsAnimationCallback`](./app/src/main/java/com/google/android/samples/insetsanimation/TranslateDeferringInsetsAnimationCallback.kt) which automatically moves the host view between it's position before and after the IME visibility change.
 This is used on both the text field and scrolling views, allowing them both to move in unison with the IME.

 #### Graceful degredation
-As this feature relies on new APIs, we graceful degrade the experience as so:
+As this feature relies on new APIs, we gracefully degrade the experience as so:

  - When running on devices with API level 30+, this feature perfectly tracks the IME as it enter/exits the screens.
  - When running on devices with API level 21-29, [`WindowInsetsAnimationCompat`](https://developer.android.com/reference/androidx/core/view/WindowInsetsAnimationCompat) will run an animation which attempts to mimic the system IME animation.
 This will never be able to perfectly track the IME, but should provide a pleasant experience for users.